Blackberry & Pear Cupcakes

 Peel, core and chop the pears.
 Place into a good sized pan.
 Add the cleaned blackberries (reserving 8 for decoration), sugar and water.
 Set the pan on the hob over a medium heat.
 Stir regularly allowing the sugar to dissolve as the mixture heats through.
 Add the lemon juice.
 Stir through.
 Continue to cook the jam remembering to stir it regularly.

-Once the jam starts to reduce and thicken slightly remove 2 or 3 tbsp of liquid to use as a coulis for the decorated cupcakes (place in a bowl and set aside).
+Once the jam starts to reduce and thicken slightly remove 2 or 3 tablespoon of liquid to use as a coulis for the decorated cupcakes (place in a bowl and set aside).

 Place a tea plate into the fridge, once cold spoon a small amount of hot jam onto the plate.
 Place back into the fridge for a couple of minutes and turn off the heat under the pan.
 Remove the plate from the fridge and gently run your little finger along the plate until it touches the jam.
 If the jam wrinkles it is ready.
 Decant into a clean bowl and set aside to cool.
 If it's not ready boil for a couple more minutes and retest in the same way.